-- Sales Operations Representative: This is an entry-level sales ops employee who learns how to coordinate pre- and post-sales activities and works with marketing and sales automation tools.
+- Sales Operations Representative: An entry-level sales ops employee who learns how to coordinate pre- and post-sales activities and works with marketing and sales automation tools.

 - Sales Operations Analyst: This employee works on reporting and analytics that help streamline the sales process, such as data mining and quality, sales methodologies, and CRMs.
-They also must be able to work within several departments including sales, product, marketing, and so on.
+They also must be able to work within several departments, including sales, product, marketing, and so forth.